 This book is licensed under the Creative Commons Attribution-ShareAlike 4.0 (CC BY-SA 4.0) licence.
 This means you're welcome to share this book, provided that you give credit to the author and that any copies or derivatives of this book are released under the same licence.

-The content of the licence can be read in its full glory at the end of the book, and by following the following URL:
+The licence can be read in its full glory at the end of the book or by following the following URL: